-Based on the lack of reliable data we recommended that an exposure measurement process to determine the potential exposure associated with the presence of PCB containing paints be implemented.
-We recommended that wipe samples1 be collected from up to 10 locations in each plant where deteriorated paint is present.
-If results indicate the presence of PCBs above $10\mu g/100 \text{ cm}^2$ then area exposure monitoring air2 samples would be collected for comparison to occupational exposure standards.
-If the industrial hygiene sample results indicate exposures greater than PEL then personal sampling should be performed, if personal samples are above the PEL a more extensive survey and abatement program should be considered.
+Based on the lack of reliable data it was recommended that an exposure measurement process to determine the potential exposure associated with the presence of PCB containing paints be implemented.
+The recommended approach would be to collect wipe samples1 from up to 10 locations in each plant where deteriorated paint is present.
+If results indicate the presence of PCBs above $10\mu g/100 \text{cm}^2$ then area exposure monitoring air2 samples would be collected for comparison to occupational exposure standards.
+If the industrial hygiene sample results indicate exposures greater than the PEL then personal sampling should be performed.
+If personal samples are found to be above the PEL a more extensive survey and abatement program should be considered.
 The process of estimating exposures associated with the presence of PCB containing paints is presented in Figure 3.
-We believed that exposures in areas with deteriorated paint will not exceed exposure guidelines; however, based on the lack of quantitative data on exposure, the prudent action is to measure exposure before deciding on appropriate action.
+It is believed that exposures in areas with deteriorated paint will not exceed exposure guidelines; however, based on the lack of quantitative data on exposure, the prudent action is to measure exposure before deciding on appropriate action.